 Hi there!
 My name is Bel and I love working on a new project!

-In 2014, I received my PhD from the University of Hull for my dissertation on ethical decisionmaking around local authority caravan site provision for Travellers in England.
+In 2014, I received my PhD from the University of Hull for my dissertation on ethical decision-making around local authority caravan site provision for Travellers in England.
 Alongside my academic experience, I also have a background in market research.

-Beyond research, collaborating with a fantastic team, I was able to bring all of my skills and interests together to organise the very first Returning the Gaze conference as well as co-found the European Race and Imagery Foundation (ERIF).
+Beyond research, collaborating with a fantastic team I was able to bring all of my skills and interests together to organise the very first Returning the Gaze conference as well as co-found the European Race and Imagery Foundation (ERIF).
 Following the first conference, I have continued to oversee the progress of events, research and campaigns within ERIF.

 Additionally, I offer workshops to promote critical media literacy skills and short talks on the power of discourse through racialised visual culture.